technix/atrament.ink/docs/ink-scripting.md

 ## Knots and stitches

 Knots are named sections of your script - you can reference them in your diverts and conditions.
-Stitches are named sections inside of knots - you can reference them by name within the knot, but need to use full name when referencing them from outside the knot.
+Stitches are named sections inside of knots - you can reference them by name within the knot, but need to use the full name when referencing them from outside the knot.

 ```c
 // This is a divert to a knot - normal Ink flow does not enter the knots.